 These lines shift from external ideas of the beauty of nature into an internal scene within the house.
 Warsh commands the reader to ‘walk to the room you sleep in and lie down’, the comfortable atmosphere he evokes through ‘lie down’ being furthered through the location of the bedroom.

 Warsh suggests that there are many different forms of entertainment one can have, spanning across ‘radio, play records, read the newspaper’.
-Whatever one decides will make them happy in that moment is perfect, the key thing is that you must remember that you are doing this for yourself.
+Whatever one decides will make them happy at that moment is perfect, the key thing is that you must remember that you are doing this for yourself.
 Even the idea that one has total self-autonomy is something that Warsh believes must be celebrated.
-To be comfy in your own space, doing exactly what you want to do is a celebration of the generic experience of life – although it may not be crazy exciting in the moment, the sheer control and independence you have over your life is something incredible.
+To be comfy in your own space, doing exactly what you want to do is a celebration of the generic experience of life – although it may not be crazy exciting at the moment, the sheer control and independence you have over your life is something incredible.

 After you become ‘tired of reading’, Warsh suggests that ‘let them out’, all of those ‘lines of print’, discussing and conveying the ideas and notions you have just read.
 Here, Warsh could be commenting on literature, the idea that it is best when discussed, and shared with others being the core concept towards the end of Flashing.

 The syntax of the final two lines emphasize ‘heaven’ and ‘star’, these two words being the final images presented within Flashing.
 Both positive images with connotations of light, Warsh urges the reader to make the most of their life.
-Be positive about everything you can, make the most of your time and do what makes you happy.
+Be positive about everything you can, make the most of your time, and do what makes you happy.
 In doing this, you will begin ‘lighting up’ the world, spreading happiness wherever you go.